Best Cash Back Credit Cards for September 2024

 What is a Good Cash Back Rate?

-In a study of cash back rates of all cash back cards in our database, we found that the average cash back rate is 1.48% across all cash back cards regardless of whether it had flat cash, bonus categories or even rotating 5% cards.
+In a study of cash back rates of cards in our database, we found that the average cash back rate is 1.48%.
+This is regardless of whether the card had flat cash, bonus categories or even rotating 5% cards.
 For this calculation, we calculated the effective rewards rate for each card using a median Amercian spending profile based on data from the U.S. Bureau of Labor Statistics Consumer Expenditure Survey.

 Types of Cash Back Credit Cards